Incoterms, Shipping, and Trade Terms Defined // FOB, EXW, FCA, CPT, CIP, DDP, etc.

 Steps of the shipping process

-Ten steps in the shipping process need to be completed to get a product from a factory to the final destination.
+Ten steps in the shipping process must be completed to transport a product from a factory to its final destination.

 1. Transport to the export port

-2. Unloading the carriage in the export port
+2. Unloading the carriage at the export port

 3. Loading onto the vessel